 Lawn Care Professionals Must be Certified

-Lawn care professionals hired to apply fertilizer to turf must be certified by MDA or work under the direct supervision of an individual who is certified.
-The rule applies to professionals for hire as well as individuals responsible for turf management at golf courses, public parks, airports, athletic fields, businesses, cemeteries and other non-agricultural properties.
+Lawn care professionals hired to apply fertilizer to lawns must be certified by MDA or work under the direct supervision of an individual who is certified.
+This includes professionals for hire as well as individuals responsible for turf management at golf courses, public parks, airports, athletic fields, businesses, cemeteries and other non-agricultural properties.

 - Get Certified